micmejia/bible-dump/NKJV/Acts/Acts 27.md

 Passing it with difficulty, we came to a place called Fair Havens, near the city _of_ Lasea. ## Paul's Warning Ignored

 ###### 9
-Now when much time had been spent, and sailing was now dangerous because [^a]the Fast was already over, Paul advised them,
+Now when much time had been spent, and sailing was now dangerous because the Fast was already over, Paul advised them,

 ###### 10
 saying, "Men, I perceive that this voyage will end with disaster and much loss, not only of the cargo and ship, but also our lives."